 The Company has designated its cash and cash equivalents as held-to-maturity; which are measured at cost using the effective interest method.
-Financial instruments included in accounts receivable are classified as accounts receivable, which are measured at amortized cost.
-Accounts payable and accrued liabilities and deferred revenue are classified as other financial liabilities, which are measured at amortized cost.
-As at September 30, 2009, the carrying and fair value amounts of the Company's financial instruments are not materially different.
+Financial instruments included in accounts receivable and other receivables are classified as accounts receivable, which are measured at amortized cost.
+Accounts payable and accrued liabilities, deferred revenue and deferred government grants are classified as other financial liabilities, which are measured at amortized cost.
+As at December 31, 2009, the carrying and fair value amounts of the Company's financial instruments are not materially different.

 Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible over a twelve month period.
-The Company has no short-term investments as at September 30, 2009 exceeding 90 days.
+The Company has no short-term investments as at December 31, 2009 exceeding 90 days.
 Therefore, a change in interest rates, will not have any significant impact on the Company relating to the holding of these investments.